 “Children who are brought up in a marriage do far better.
 They are far less likely to murdered by their step-father or something similar so society really has to exalt the position of marriage not ‘cos marriage is perfect, because it’s the better way to bring up children…

 “We have to put marriage first, that means other relationships have to be disadvantaged in the eyes of society therefore civil partnerships I believe shouldn’t be there because marriage is the important institution of our society.”

 Listen to it here.

 Griffin also claimed that “millions of other people” agreed with his comments on Question Time that the sight of two men kissing in public was “really creepy”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.